-Boards are becoming accustomed to annual evaluations, but they do not always evaluate the board chair
+Boards are becoming accustomed to annual evaluations, but they do not always evaluate the Chair

-It can be tough to evaluate the board chair, but according to most national corporate governance recommendations, all board members should be formally evaluated.
+It can be tough to evaluate the Chair, but according to most national corporate governance recommendations, all board members should be formally evaluated.
 Here are some considerations on how to do it well.

 - ensure the board agenda is focused on value creation and strategy

 - maintain a good working relationship with the CEO

 - ensure significant risks are being identified and mitigation plans created

 - ensure directors continuously update their skills and understanding of the company, to best contribute to creating value on the board

 Normally the Vice Chair or the senior independent director (SID) handles the feedback to the Chair on behalf of the board.